jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 * :ref:`how to make the calculator check if its inputs are numbers<test_calculator_sends_message_when_input_is_not_a_number>`
 * :ref:`what you can do with Lists<lists>`

-:ref:`would you like to test the Calculator now that you know more things?<how to make a calculator part 4>`
+:ref:`would you like to test the Calculator with what you know?<how to make a calculator part 4>`

 -----